pr4deepr/GutAnalysisToolbox/README.md

 **To get started with GAT, please go to the** [**Wiki page**](https://github.com/pr4deepr/GutAnalysisToolbox/wiki).
 ***********
-Gut Analysis Toolbox or GAT allows the Semi-automated analysis of the enteric nervous system within the gastrointestinal tract.
+Gut Analysis Toolbox or GAT allows the semi-automated analysis of the cells within the enteric nervous system of the gastrointestinal tract.
 GAT enables quantification of enteric neurons and their subtypes.
 It runs in FIJI, a popular image analysis software in microscopy and uses deep learning models to segment cells of interest.

 You can also watch tutorials for GAT on [Youtube](https://www.youtube.com/playlist?list=PLmBt1Dumq60p4mIFT4j7TP_PVRjbO55Oi).